 Here are some things parents may notice when a child has cervical kyphosis:

-- an unusual curve in the child's neck
+- a C-shaped forward bend in the child's neck

-- the child has trouble looking up or turning his or her head
+- the child has trouble looking up or turning their head

 - the child has neck pain

 If the curve is sharp enough to pinch the spinal cord, kids might have these problems:

 - pain, tingling, loss of feeling, or weakness

 - be unable to move their arms or legs